victorialolo/MEKKO-RETAIL-INC/README.md

 ## Visualization:

-This is a one page excel dashboard containing:
-1.  customer demographics & preference analysis.
+This is a one page excel dashboard of customer demographics & preference analysis.

 Here is the summary dashboard
 [here](Mekko_pic.PNG)